ArcticTech/arctictech.github.io/_posts/Github/23-07-18-Github-Starter.md

 ---
-title: Github Starter Guide
+title: Github Basics Tutorial
 date: 2023-07-18 00:00:00 -700
 categories: [Github]
-tags: [git,github,ssh,starter-guides]
+tags: [git,github,ssh,tutorial]
 ---

-## Github Starter Guide
+## Github Basics Tutorial
-This guide will go over how to set up Github locally so you can push/pull with your SSH key.
+This is a basics tutorial that will go over how to set up Github locally so you can push/pull with your SSH key.

 ### Objective
 Once set up, you should be able to directly add/commit and push changes to your repo using the following code.